cabooster/SRDTrans/README.md

 <img src="assets/self_super.png" width='800'>
 </p>

-- The spatial redundancy denoising transformer (SRDTrans) network is proposed to remove detection noise from fluorescence time-lapse images in a self-supervised manner.
-We designed a sampling strategy to extract training pairs based on spatial redundancy and orthogonal correlation.
-This scheme has no dependence on the similarity between two adjacent frames, so our SRDTrans is applicable to very fast dynamics and extremely low imaging speed, which is totally complementary to our previously proposed [DeepCAD](https://www.nature.com/articles/s41592-021-01225-0) and [DeepCAD-RT](https://www.nature.com/articles/s41587-022-01450-8).
-We demonstrate the state-of-the-art denoising performance of SRDTrans on simulated and experimental data of two-photon calcium imaging and single-molecule localization microscopy.
-SRDTrans does not contain any assumptions about the imaging process and the sample, thus can be easily extended to a wide range of applications.
+-  We provide a spatial redundancy denoising transformer (SRDTrans) to remove noise from fluorescence time-lapse images in a self-supervised manner.
+First, a sampling strategy based on spatial redundancy is proposed to extract adjacent orthogonal training pairs, which eliminates the dependence on high imaging speed.
+SRDTrans is totally complementary to our previously proposed [DeepCAD](https://www.nature.com/articles/s41592-021-01225-0) and [DeepCAD-RT](https://www.nature.com/articles/s41587-022-01450-8).
+Secondly, to break the performance bottleneck of convolutional neural networks (CNNs), we designed a lightweight spatiotemporal transformer architecture to capture long-range dependencies and high-resolution features at a low computational cost.
+SRDTrans can overcome the inherent spectral bias of CNNs and restore high-frequency information without producing over-smoothed structures and distorted fluorescence traces.
+Finally, we demonstrate the state-of-the-art denoising performance of SRDTrans on single-molecule localization microscopy and two-photon volumetric calcium imaging.
+SRDTrans does not contain any assumptions about the imaging process and the sample, thus can be easily extended to a wide range of imaging modalities and biological applications.